techcorpian/gmail-frontend/README.md

 4. The Backend (Node JS) Source code can be found in https://github.com/techcorpian/gmail-backend.git

-# Features of this application
+# Features of this application:

-Here’s a refined version of your description:

----

 1. **Compose Button/Popup:**
    * Click the "Compose" button to open a popup for composing emails.